Le Grand Courtâge What is the difference between sparkling wine and Champagne?

 Three Hallmarks of a Good Sparkler:

 Fresh: Bright and alive in your mouth, fruity but not necessarily sweet.

 Precise: On the tongue, the wine should feel direct and penetrating.
 Precision is more about the acid, which is mandatory for good sparkling wines.

 Sparkling: Small bubbles are a sign of high-quality wine.

 Le Grand Courtage is a gold-medal winning, French sparkling wine produced in Nuits St Georges in Burgundy, France.
-We offer a Blanc de Blancs Brut and a Brut Rose and use Chardonnay, Ugni Blanc, Colombard, Chenin Blanc and Gamay in our blends in order to offer a dry, crisp, light palate with just a hint of fruit and floral on the finish in order to create a balanced and rounded taste profile.
-We wanted to create something which is extremely cuisine and cocktail friendly.
+We offer a Blanc de Blancs Brut and a Brut Rosé and use Chardonnay, Ugni Blanc, Colombard, Chenin Blanc and Gamay in our blends in order to offer a dry, crisp, light palate with just a hint of fruit and floral on the finish in order to create a balanced flavor profile.
+We wanted to create something which is extremely cuisine and cocktail-friendly.

-Our goal was to offer a French cachet and elegance, combined with an American appeal and price-point.
-We set out to create an approachable, affordable, versatile French bubbly that is perfect for all of life’s occasions and every day moments.
-Cheers!!!
+Our female owner set out to create an approachable, affordable, versatile French bubbly that is perfect for all of life’s occasions and everyday moments.
+Cheers!